You may also like:

-This is especially important in such unpredictable times when many people already feel vulnerable and are more aware of where their money goes.
-They might be okay with longer shipping, but they still expect fast and thorough customer support – which usually determines if you will ever see them on your store again.
+This is especially important in today’s e-commerce environment where customers have higher expectations than ever before and are more aware of where their money goes.
+They might be okay with longer shipping, but they still expect fast, thorough, and compassionate customer service – which usually determines if you will ever see them in your store again.

 But what role does empathy play in all this?

-Let’s put it this way – what kind of customer service one is able to provide if he doesn’t understand and relate with the issue a customer is referring to and shows no sincere interest in solving it?
+Let’s put it this way – what kind of customer service are you able to provide if you don't understand and relate to the issue a customer is referring to and show no sincere interest in solving it?

 - Sympathy brings you too close to the problem you’re trying to solve – it's more like taking on another person's emotions but in a personal way, which basically makes you share the “victim” position with your customer.